 - 4.1 In line with Consumer & Marketing Authority (CMA) guidance, all applicants have a 14 day cancellation period.
 This means if you change your mind about accepting or declining our offer of admission, you have 14 days from the point at which we make the offer, in which to get in touch and change your mind.
-You can do this by contacting the relevant Admissions Team. - 4.2 If you change your mind once you have matriculated as a student with us and choose to withdraw from your studies, you are required to contact your Personal Development Tutor (PDT) or Director of Studies (for research students) to inform them that you no longer wish to continue with your studies. - 4.3 If you choose to withdraw or suspend your studies, dependent on when you choose to do this, you may be liable to pay a proportion of tuition fee for the classes you have attended and/or the research supervision you have received.
+You can do this by contacting the relevant Admissions Team. - 4.2 If you change your mind once you have matriculated as a student with us and choose to withdraw from your studies, you are required to contact your Personal Development Tutor (PDT) or Director of Studies (for research students) to inform them that you no longer wish to continue with your studies.
+Further guidance for students thinking of leaving can be found https://example.com/here/beauty-studies/. - 4.3 If you choose to withdraw or suspend your studies, dependent on when you choose to do this, you may be liable to pay a proportion of tuition fee for the classes you have attended and/or the research supervision you have received.
 Any refund which is due to you, will be made in accordance with Section 3 of our Fees Policy.
 Our Finance Team will advise on this.